Today, we will be presenting you with 25 chicken nesting boxes plans!

 13. Mounted Nest

 The mounted nest is a good idea if you plan on putting the nesting box outside of the coop or somewhere where predators might be surrounding the area.
 It’s also a great choice if you’re trying to conserve space.
-However, make sure the hens could still reach the nesting box!
+However, make sure the hens can still reach the nesting box!

 The downside of the mounted nest is that the eggs could accidentally roll out, and since it’s in a high place, you could most probably expect the egg to crack.